-However, they are made to look like classic fonts, because of the familiar strokes and shapes of the latter.
+However, they are made to look like classic fonts because of the familiar strokes and shapes of the latter.
 The designers also added a bit of flair in some of the edges, providing another stylishness to another font.
-Its simplicity and class makes this font appropriate and perfect for a variety of different mediums.
+Its simplicity and class make this font appropriate and perfect for a variety of different mediums.

 Tron was one of the cinematic masterpieces of its generation.
-It had an impact not only of its story, but because of its presentation, from its overall look, its style and how it depicted what can be achieved with the imagination and technology.
+It had an impact not only on its story but because of its presentation, from its overall look, its style, and how it depicted what can be achieved with imagination and technology.

-Tron Muestro Cine 1 Font pays homage to that film.
-Created by Franco Fernandez, this Disney font has three-dimensional appeal, with its elongated letters, thin lines and sleek presentation.
+TR2N Font pays homage to that film.
+Created by Franco Fernandez, this outline font has a three-dimensional appeal with its elongated letters, thin lines, and sleek presentation.
 With the way it’s developed, it also has hints of robotics and machinery.
 This is ideal for anyone who wants to add a three-dimensional appeal to the design they’re working on.

 Following the Nightmare Before Christmas font earlier, here’s another font for those who want something gothic and a bit creepy.
 TheFrankenweenie font not only takes inspiration from the film, but it also models itself after the legendary creature from literature.

 The Tangled font takes inspiration from the movie.
 More importantly, it takes inspiration from Rapunzel’s hair.
-Elegant and gorgeous, this typeset features thick lines, rich textures and fun but stylish curls for some of the letters.
-If you want to include a dimension of stylishness to whatever you are doing, you can’t go wrong with the Tangled font.
+Elegant and gorgeous, this typeset features thick lines, rich textures, and fun but stylish curls for some of the letters.
+If you want to include a dimension of stylishness in whatever you are doing, you can’t go wrong with the Tangled font.

-These are just some of the Disney fonts available, and there are much more like it that can be downloaded and used almost immediately.
-What’s great is that Disney comes out with a lot of new films and television shows, so designers can expect new ones each year.
-Download these Disney free fonts today and expand your design options!
+What’s great is that Disney comes out with a lot of new films and television shows, so designers can expect new fonts each year.
+Download these Disney fonts today and expand your design options!